Access to Care

 Percent of Lower-Income Population Without Health Insurance

-Summary: Compared to 2006, about twice as many people who have lower incomes now have health insurance.
-However, the uninsured rate has fluctuated over the several years.
+Summary: Compared to 2006, more than twice as many people who have lower incomes now have health insurance.
+Less than 10% live without it.

 Details: This graph reflects the percentage of the population under age 65 who have household incomes at or below 200% of poverty and do not have health insurance.